cisagov/get.gov/pages/contact.md

 ## Report a system vulnerability

 We encourage you to report potential vulnerabilities in our systems.
-Read our [vulnerability disclosure policy](vulnerability-disclosure-policy) to learn how to report a vulnerability.
+Read our [../vulnerability disclosure policy](vulnerability-disclosure-policy) to learn how to report a vulnerability.

 ### For state, local, tribal, and territorial governments